• Skip to main content

 The stock market can be volatile.
 I watched my savings rise, and fall, and rise again.
 I tried not to panic when the market fell dramatically (which happened a few times).
 Or to get too smug in the years when it kept on rising.

-Most of the time, if I’m honest, I’ve never thought about what I was investing at all.
+Most of the time, if I’m honest, I’ve never thought about it at all.

 Just knowing that money was there gave me confidence.